holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.4 Circle Leads

-Anyone serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+Serving as a Role Lead for a Role also means serving as a ***“Circle Lead”*** within that Role's internal Circle, and thus filling the ***“Circle Lead Role”*** within that Circle.
 The Circle Lead Role holds the overall Purpose of that broader Role, and all Accountabilities on that Role to the extent they are not covered by Roles or processes within the Circle.

 The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.